-- A) DHS shall use the following KPIs to evaluate Health Plan performance: - The Health Plan has an active and ongoing data exchange process and/or data sharing agreement with the Homeless Information Management System (HMIS) and/or the Coordinated Entry System (CES) to identify members who are potentially
+- A) DHS shall use the following KPIs to evaluate Health Plan performance: - The Health Plan has an active and ongoing data exchange process and/or data sharing agreement with the Homeless Information Management System (HMIS) and/or the Coordinated Entry System (CES) to identify members who are potentially eligible for CIS, and/or track CIS members' prioritization for housing supports. - 2.
+Health Plan has completed 100% of fields for members who consented over 75 calendar days prior to report submission. - 3. % members potentially eligible for CIS identified through Health Plan analytics and internal referrals - 4. % members with eligibility confirmation within the allowed window (30 calendar days for external referrals and internal referrals) - 5. % members who consented to participate in CIS within 10 calendar days of eligibility confirmation - 6. % members who declined participation in CIS - 7. % new CIS members who completed their initial assessment within 45 calendar days of consent - % existing CIS members who received a CIS Re-Assessment/Plan Review and Update within 90 calendar days of previous Action Plan - % CIS members who were due for Medicaid eligibility redetermination who remained in Medicaid on the last day of the reporting period

-- eligible for CIS, and/or track CIS members' prioritization for housing supports. - 2.
-Percent of members potentially eligible for CIS identified through Health Plan analytics and internal referrals. - 3.
-Percent of members with eligibility confirmation within the allowed window (15 days for external referrals; 30 days for internal referrals). - 4.
-Percent of members who consented to participate in CIS within 10 days of eligibility confirmation. - 5.
-Percent of members who declined participation in CIS. - 6.
-Percent of new CIS members who completed their initial assessment within 15 days of consent. - 7.
-Percent of existing CIS members who received a CIS Re-Assessment/Plan Review and Update within 90 days. - 8.
-Percent of CIS members who were due for Medicaid eligibility redetermination who remained in Medicaid on the last day of the reporting period. - 9.
-Percent of CIS members who transitioned from pre-tenancy to tenancy. - 10.
-Percent of CIS members who were lost to followup. - 11.
-Percent of CIS members whose Assessments/CIS Health Action Addenda were shared with their PCP. - 12.
-Percent of CIS members who have not had a routine check-up within the past year. - 13.
-Percent of CIS members with two or more unplanned hospitalizations. - 14.
-Percent of CIS members with two or more ER Visits.
+- 10. % of CIS members who transitioned from pre-tenancy to tenancy during the quarter - 11. % of CIS members who were lost to follow up during the quarter - 12. % of CIS members whose Assessments / CIS Action Plans were shared with their PCP during the quarter - 13. % of CIS members with two or more hospitalizations in past 3 months - 14. % of CIS members with two or more ER Visits in past 3 months